PipedreamHQ/pipedream/docs/docs/workflows/events/concurrency-and-throttling/README.md

 - Team/Enterprise accounts may have custom limits.
 If you need a larger queue size, please contact Pipedream

 **IMPORTANT:** If the number of events emitted to a workflow exceeds the queue size, events will be lost.
 If that happens, an error message will be displayed in the event list of your workflow and your [global error workflow](/workflows/error-handling/global-error-workflow/) will be triggered.

-For more context on this feature and technical details, check out our **engineering blog post**.

 ### Where Do I Manage Concurrency and Throttling?